stadium-software/datagrid-advanced-search/README.md

 3. Add the value of the operator DropDown into the *SelectedOperatorValue* property
 4. Drag a *SetValue* control under the script call
 5. Set the "To" field for the filter (e.g. StartDateToField) to the return value of the script

-## Clear button event handler

-1. Add a *Click* event handler for the "Clear" button
-2. Drag the *ClearFilters* script into the event handler

 ## Styling